SPIX23/shaiya-solutions/ep4/readme.txt

 added a modification that will remove the code that keeps guards from detecting a character in stealth mode

+side notes:

-side note: some of the ct files are combinations of multiple scripts that need to be separated before assembling
+some of the ct files are combinations of multiple scripts that need to be separated before assembling